Billy Slade

 William Douglas Slade (27 September 1941 – 22 December 2019) was a Welsh cricketer.
-Slade was a right-handed batsman who bowled right-arm medium pace.
-He was born at Briton Ferry, Glamorgan.
+A right-handed batsman who bowled right-arm medium pace, he was born at Briton Ferry, Glamorgan.

 First-class career

 Slade made his first-class debut for Glamorgan in the 1961 County Championship against Hampshire at St. Helen's, Swansea.
 In his first season, he made a further thirteen first-class appearances, scoring 370 runs at an average of 17.61, while recording his maiden half century against Leicestershire.
-However, in the following season he made just six first-class appearances, with Slade struggling to break into Glamorgan's first eleven over the following three seasons, making eight first-class appearances in 1963, seven in 1964 and eight in 1965.
-It was in 1963 that he made his List A debut against Somerset in the first-round of the Gillette Cup.
+However, in the following season he made just six first-class appearances, and struggled to break into Glamorgan's first eleven over the following three seasons, making eight first-class appearances in 1963, seven in 1964 and eight in 1965.
+In 1963 he made his List A debut against Somerset in the first-round of the Gillette Cup.
 Glamorgan progressed to the quarter-finals of the tournament, with Slade playing in Glamorgan's quarter-final defeat to Worcestershire.